 Airbnb can be a good website to use for either saving money while you travel or earning some extra cash.
 For six months we listed our spare bedroom in Dublin on Airbnb to make extra euros for travel.
 During that time we had guests from England, Scotland, Estonia, Poland, Ireland and Germany share our living space.
 We’ve had both positive and negative experiences using Airbnb as hosts and guests.
 Here are some pros and cons of Airbnb, with tips on getting a better experience on using this service for staying or hosting.

-Saving Money – If you’re willing to share a strangers apartment you’re going to save some cash over staying in a hotel.
+If you’re willing to share a strangers apartment you’re going to save cash with Airbnb over staying in a hotel.
 The savings per night might not be massive but it definitely adds up.
 To get the most out of Airbnb, compare apartments listed to equivalent hotel listings in the area of your choice.
 We often find that booking.com offers the best deals.
 On a side note, we’ve seen a lot of innovative booking sites being touted lately, but the gimmicks are generally exactly that.
 In any event, compare how much you’ll save and weigh whether sacrificing some privacy is worth it to you.